https://hgic.clemson.edu/

 Tall Fescue

-Tall fescue (Festuca arundinacea) is perhaps the most popular cool-season grass in the mountains and upper piedmont areas of South Carolina.
+Tall fescue (Festuca arundinacea) is a popular grass in the mountains and upper piedmont areas of South Carolina, which extends as far east as Columbia.
 Its popularity relates to its ease of establishment through seeding and its green color during the winter months when warm-season turfgrasses are dormant and brown.
 All of the species adapted to South Carolina can be planted by seed, the most economical method of establishing a lawn.
 Tall fescue is a perennial bunch-type grass that grows rapidly during spring and fall.
 Because of this bunch-type growth, spring preemergence herbicides are generally necessary to keep a lawn relatively free of weeds.
 Tall fescue is adapted to a wide range of soil conditions but grows best on fertile, well-drained soils with a soil pH between 5.5 and 6.5.
 It often needs irrigation to remain attractive during the summer.
 Established tall fescue lawns tend to thin out and become “clumpy” and may need annual reseeding every fall, especially in areas where it’s poorly adapted.

 The confusion between tall fescue and fine fescue was increased by the introduction of turf-type tall fescues that are frequently promoted as fine-leaved.
 It is important to know the difference between tall fescue and fine fescue.
 The tall fescues have wider leaf blades and better tolerance to South Carolina environmental conditions than fine fescues.
-The fine fescues such as red fescue have extremely fine leaves, are suited to low fertility, low maintenance, and shaded situations.
+The fine fescues, such as red fescue, have extremely fine leaves and are suited to low fertility, low maintenance, and shaded situations.
 However, they generally do not perform as well as tall fescues in South Carolina.

 See adaptations and characteristics of cool-season turfgrasses chart below.